 Therefore, it doesn’t hurt to print out all the necessary paperwork ahead of your flight to have on hand should you need it (including your COVID vaccination status, proof of a negative test and/or travel health form).

 Likewise, if you had to get a visa for the country you’re travelling to, print out this paperwork too and put it all together in a folder so you can just flash the Immigration Officer when you arrive with no bother.
 This will also help you to remain as cool as a cucumber on the plane, knowing that past you has already taken care of the important stuff for present you.
-(Yay for past you!)
+(Thank yourself later.)

 3. Tell Your Loved Ones Your Flight Details